To escape the heat and pressures of the city, the wealthiest Roman families retreated to their country homes.

 It is difficult to identify a single, uniform typology for Roman villas, just as it is difficult to do so for the Roman house (domus).
 In general terms the ideal villa is internally divided into two zones: the urbane zone for enjoying life (pars urbana) and the productive area (pars rustica).
 As with domus architecture, villas often focus internally around courtyards and atrium spaces.
 Elite villas tend to be sprawling affairs, with many rooms for entertainment and dining, in addition to specialized facilities including heated baths (balnea).

-The mid-first century B.C.E. villa of the Volusii Saturnini at Lucus Feroniae (left) provides a good example of an opulent villa built by Late Republican new money.
+The mid-first century B.C.E. villa of the Volusii Saturnini at Lucus Feroniae provides a good example of an opulent villa built by Late Republican new money.
 It also demonstrates the pattern that many elite villas would follow during the Imperial period in becoming ever more opulent.
-In the plan, we see a large peristyle (a garden surrounded by columns) and smaller atrium (an open courtyard) and dozens of rooms off each.
+In the plan, we see a large peristyle and smaller atrium and dozens of rooms off each.

-Ancient writers the likes of Cato the Elder (a Roman senator who was born in the late 3rd century B.C.E.), Varro (a scholar and writer from the first century C.E.), and Columella (who wrote about agriculture in the first century C.E.) theorized that villa architecture evolved over time, with the so-called “Columellan” villa being the most elaborate and sophisticated.
+Ancient writers the likes of Cato the Elder, Varro, and Columella theorized that villa architecture evolved over time, with the so-called “Columellan” villa being the most elaborate and sophisticated.
 While scholars do not accept this evolutionary schema any longer, it is interesting that these ancient authors were focused on villas and their culture and that they appreciated change over time.
 While the archaeological remains do not bear out or prove this theory of architectural development, the awareness of the villa and its role in Roman ideology is an important concept on its own.

 From the Imperial period, we are fortunate to have evidence for a wide range of villa architecture distributed across the Roman empire.
 In the provinces of the Roman Empire, the adoption of classic villa architecture seems to serve as a mark of adopting a Roman lifestyle—with elites keen to demonstrate their urbanity by living in villas.
 An example of such an adoption is the so-called Fishbourne Roman palace at Chichester in the south of England which was likely the seat of the Roman client-king Cogidubnus.

 A number of villas destroyed by the 79 C.E. eruption of Mount Vesuvius demonstrate key features of the opulent villa.
 At Boscoreale the Late Republican villa of Publius Fannius Synistor (c.
-50-40 B.C.E.) is well known for its elaborate Second Style wall paintings (below).
+50–40 B.C.E.) is well known for its elaborate Second Style wall paintings.

 At Oplontis (modern Torre Annunziata, Italy), the so-called Villa A (sometimes referred to as Villa Poppaea) demonstrates the seaside villa (villa maritima).
 This is a grand pleasure villa, with many well-appointed rooms for leisure and reception.